-As a residential college, Bennington requires all undergraduate students to live in College housing.
-There are 18 undergraduate student houses on the campus and one off-campus house.
-Twelve are colonial style, built in the 1930s, three are a more recent design, built in the 1970s, and three awardwinning houses opened in fall 2001.
+As a residential College, Bennington requires all undergraduate students to live in College housing.
+There are 19 undergraduate student houses on the campus.
+Thirteen are colonial style, built in the 1930s, three are a more recent design, built in the 1970s, and three award-winning houses opened in fall 2001.
 Each of the houses accommodates 30 to 40 students in single and double rooms.
-The off-campus house is a cooperative living residence where 14 undergraduate students live; occupants are chosen through an application process.